Open Source Happy Hour

 It's also about creating environments where people feel like they can be more comfortable as well.

-Yeah, totally.
 We should do more in like public libraries.
+That would be awesome.
+It would totally be awesome.

-I mean, I tell you what, you go to the Microsoft downtown, like the cappuccino machine, it's hard to beat that.
+I would love that.
+They don't have as good a cappuccino.
+I mean, I tell you what, you go to the Microsoft downtown, like the cappuccino machine.

-So there's a little bit of that going on, you know.
+It's hard to beat that.
+So there's a little bit of that going on.
 Oh, sure.

 Absolutely.
-But yeah, since you did bring up governance, you know, this is one thing that I did want to get into is that I think governance is a really important part of, you know, in order to be accepted into NumFocus, by the way, you have to be, you know, judged on certain criteria.
+But yeah, since you did bring up governments, governance, you know, this is one thing that I did want to get into is that I think governance is a really important part of, you know, in order to be accepted into NumFocus, by the way, you have to be, you know, judged on certain criteria.

 So one of them is, you know, making sure that you have a governance model, making sure that you have a code of conduct, making sure that you're serving the scientific community.

-But it's not really as loose as it may seem from the outside, right.
+Right.
 So can you talk to us a little bit more about governance and how that works?

 You have Pandas, which is a library, a data manipulation library, which is used by tons and tons of people.

-So everything is like, it's become the kitchen sink of like data science.
+Like it's become the kitchen sink of like data science.
+But the three of them, right.

-But they have, you know, subcommittees within there.
+They have, I think they have 150 repos now, but they have, you know, subcommittees within there.

-And then they have like conference committees and a whole organizational structure, which is funny, because I think they they often, I get a lot, you know, I also get a lot of complaints from folks and like, Jupyter folks, I was like, oh, it moves so slow.
+Cause I think they, they often, I get a lot, you know, I also get a lot of complaints from folks and like Jupiter folks.

-And I'm like, yeah, but look how many people like awesome things you've got.
+I was like, Oh, it moves so slow.
+And I'm like, yeah, but look how many people are like, awesome things you've got.

-And then you have like SymPy, which is basically their governance is written in a half a page document, which is like, yeah, Aaron controls who's committing, and here's the requirements he gives.
+And then you have like Senpai, which is basically their governance is written in a half a page document.

-It's not quite that, but it's, you know, there's a here's a here's our base, how you become a committer.
+It's not quite that, but it's, you know, there's a, here's a, here's our base, how you become a committer and here's how basic decisions are made.

-So yeah, we don't have to decide anything about that.
-And so and then you have pandas, which is kind of in between the where they, you know, they have a server team, they have finance team, they have a few, and have a technical committee, and they're building relationships, but they're also like dealing with things like an ecosystem that's growing, like you have Geo pandas, and pandas data reader, and a whole bunch of different things out there that are like building on top of them.
+And so, and then you have pandas was kind of in between the, where they, you know, they have a server team, they have finance team, they have a few, and they have a technical committee and they're building relationships, but they're also like dealing with things like an ecosystem that's growing.

-And they're like, how do we make protocol, so they're kind of what I would call like the protocol building stage, if you will, but, but there's still very much a library that you kind of hands on use.
+So they're kind of what I would call like the protocol building stage, if you will.

 I guess I liken it very much to like, just like how businesses work, right?